pitfail/pitfail-reports/proposal/proposal.rst

 .. figure:: fb-votes.png
     :width: 5 in

-Unlike StackOverflow and Facebook, Pitfail gives users a stake in their votes.
+Unlike Stack Overflow and Facebook, Pitfail gives users a stake in their votes.
 As an example, say Alice sells security ABC to Bob for $100.
 When they make the trade, each of Alice and Bob set aside a small part (say $0.50 worth) into two pools, the up-voter pool and the down-voter pool.
 Voters then purchase a small